jonocodes/awesome-keyboards/marp-slides.md

 # Key takeaways

-* Thumb clusters are awesome.
+- QWERTY is an outdated convention

-* QWERTY is an outdated convention.
+- Thumb clusters are awesome

-* Keyboard customization is a (fun) rabbit hole.
+- Keyboard customization is a (fun) rabbit hole

 <!--
 If there are any things I hope you got out of this, it would be these.